aherbert/gdsc-smlm/docs/analysis_plugins.rst

     The upper limit for hysteresis thresholding is 20nm higher than the lower limit (+20).

-.. index:: sensitivity analysis
+..
+  No index

-Sensitivity analysis
+Sensitivity Analysis
 ^^^^^^^^^^^^^^^^^^^^

 If ``Calculate sensitivity`` is selected the plugin produces a table of the sensitivity of each parameter for each unique filter (identified by name).
 The sensitivity is calculated for the filter parameters that produce the highest Jaccard score.
 The sensitivity is the partial gradient of the score with respect to each parameter.

 If the sensitivity is low then the filter will perform well using a range of parameter values.
 If the sensitivity is high then the filter performance will rapidly fall-off as the optimum parameter value is changed.
 Ideally a good filter will have good performance metrics and low sensitivity across all the parameters.
-It may be better to choose a filter that does not have the highest Jaccard score but has the lowest sensitivity.
+It may be better to choose a fil|ter that does not have the highest Jaccard score but has the lowest sensitivity.
 This filter should perform better on a range of input data.

 The sensitivity is calculated by altering each parameter by a relative amount.
 The delta parameter controls the update magnitude.
 Note that integer parameters will be correctly adjusted to the next integer.
 The score is recomputed using the new parameter value following a positive or negative change.
 The average rate of change of the score is then computed.
 The sensitivity is output for the Jaccard, Precision and Recall scores.
 Two scores are output: (a) the raw average change, titled ``Sensitivity (delta)``; or (b) the average change divided by the change in the parameter value, titled ``Sensitivity (unit)``.

-.. index:: create filters
+.. index:: !
 Create Filters

+Create Filters
 --------------

-The
-``Create Filters``
-plugin can be used to prepare a large set of filters for use in the ``Filter Analysis (File)`` plugin (see section :numref:`%s <analysis_plugins:Filter Analysis (File)>`).
+The ``Create Filters`` plugin can be used to prepare a large set of filters for use in the ``Filter Analysis (File)`` plugin (see section :numref:`%s <analysis_plugins:Filter Analysis (File)>`).
 The purpose is to create a set of filters that can be applied to a testing dataset to identify the best filter.

 The plugin dialog shows a text area where a filter template can be specified as shown in :numref:`Figure %s <fig_create_filters_dialog>`.
 If the ``Show demo filters`` checkbox is selected then several example filters will be recorded in the ``ImageJ`` log.